badbatch/cutoff/README.md

 `"Release version <version>."`, and then commits a new tag with the same message.

 Include the `--dryrun` flag to stop the script after the post-versioning npm script hook, so no changes are committed to master.
 Include the `--force` flag to force update all packages to the new version.
+Include the `--skip-checkout` flag to commit the changes to current branch.

 ```json
 "scripts": {